Black Wednesday – How George Soros Tried to Crash the Pound

 William Shatner was born in 1931 in Canada.
 His roots are in acting, gaining his fame for playing James T. Kirk on Star Trek.
 He has also worked as a producer, director, musician, and written over 30 books.
 Today we will look at a different side of his life: his endeavors in the market.

-Shatner’s first run in with trading is recounted in his autobiography, Up Till Now.
+William Shatner covers his first run-in with trading in his autobiography, Up Till Now.
 This happened when he was a young actor in 1955.
-He had befriended Lorne Greene of Bonanza fame, and discovered Lorne would trade daily.
-Lorne invited William to come to the stockbroker with him and another actor friend, to see what trading was all about.
-Shatner recounts that the brokerage and process of trading was the most amazing thing he had ever seen.
-He was impressed with Lorne’s ability to go in with some money each day and come out with profits.
+He had befriended Lorne Greene of Bonanza fame and discovered Lorne would trade daily.
+Lorne invited William to come to the stockbroker with him and another actor friend to see what trading was all about.
+He recounts that the brokerage and process of trading was the most amazing thing he had ever seen.
+Lorne’s ability to go in with some money each day and come out with profits was impressive to him.

-Lorne was speculating in commodities, and his consistent profits tempted Shatner to join in.
-Eventually he did so, going to the broker’s again with Lorne.
-He recalls Lorne saying to him “You’re going to make a lot of money, Bill”.
-Shatner had saved $500 and wanted to use this money to fund a life of acting in New York City.
+Lorne was speculating in commodities.
+His consistent profits were tempting enough to make Shatner join in.
+Eventually, he did so, going to the broker’s again with Lorne.
+He recalls Lorne saying to him, “You’re going to make a lot of money, Bill.”
+William Shatner had saved $500 and wanted to use this money to fund a life of acting in New York City.
 He copied Lorne’s methods to give himself the chance to double his money.
-He put the entire $500 into a long position on uranium, a hot commodity at the time.
+Shatner put the entire $500 into a long position on uranium, a hot commodity at the time.
 As we know, 100% is not a good fraction for anyone to risk.

 Sadly for William, this did not go well.
 The next day the prime minister of Canada gave a speech about how they would stop buying uranium for the foreseeable future which made prices fall.
 This cost William his entire stake and postponed his dreams of living in NYC.

-Shatner did not return to the market until well into his fame.
+William Shatner did not get back into investing until well into his fame.
 His acting has led to many lucrative sponsorship deals over the years.
 These include ad campaigns for Wendy’s, Crest, Oldsmobile, World of Warcraft, among many others.

 The Priceline deal has led to a lot of speculation about the company’s value.
-In May 2010, a story went through many news outlets about how the deal that Shatner struck with Priceline was worth $600 Million Dollars.
-This was at a time when the stock had reached nearly $300 per share, but even a high estimate of Shatner’s shares does not justify a total of $600 million.
+In May 2010, a story went through many news outlets about how the deal that William Shatner struck with Priceline was worth $600 Million.
+This was at a time when the stock had reached nearly $300 per share, but even a high estimate of his shares does not justify a total of $600 million.

-On top of that, Shatner held these shares during the bursting of the dot com bubble in the early 2000s.
+On top of that, Shatner held these shares during the dot com bubble bursting in the early 2000s.
 For the second time in his life, he made the wrong move.
 He sold his Priceline shares when they were worth a small fraction of their current value.
-In an interview with CNN he put it this way:
+In an interview with CNN, he put it this way: